dyno-might/dyno-might.github.io/_posts/2021-01-25-how-to-run-without-all-the-agonizing-pain.md

 ---

 You should think as follows: You are starting a habit you will keep for decades.
 It *doesn’t matter* how hard you run today.
 What matters is (1) that you *do* run, and (2) that you enjoy it enough that you’ll run again tomorrow.
 That’s it.
-Are there are people who run three times a week for 5 years and still suck at running, however little their willpower is in each session?
+Are there people who run three times a week for 5 years and still suck at running, however little their willpower is in each session?
 No!
 Just go, take it easy, and let time do the work.

 Behold, the official Dynomight™ running program: